Looking out for little critters

 Helping restore our waterways and open spaces

-Our Lyon Avenue site, which is due to open in early 2022, is partly located within the Roy Clements Treeway on Mt Albert Grammar School grounds.
-Our project staff and their families have regularly engaged with the school on environmental projects including two planting days on fine winter days in 2019 and 2020.
+The Lyon Avenue site, which opened in early 2022, is partly located within the Roy Clements Treeway on Mt Albert Grammar School grounds.
+Our project staff and their families have regularly engaged with the school on environmental projects including two busy planting days.

 Fossil shells give a look into our ancient past